usnistgov/OSCAL/.github/issue_template.md

+---
+name: User Story
+about: Suggest an idea for this project
+title: ''
+labels: User Story
+assignees: ''

+---

 # User Story:

-As an OSCAL {stakeholder}, I ... describe the problem that needs to be solved.
+As an OSCAL {stakeholder}, I ... provide a clear and concise description of what the problem is.
+Ex.
+I need to be able to do [...]

 ## Goals:

-Describe what this user story is intended to achieve.
+A clear and concise description of what you want to happen.
+This should be outcome focused.
+Include concise description of any alternative solutions or features you've considered.
+Feel free to include screenshots or examples about the feature request here.

 ## Dependencies: